Dione (Titaness): Worship

-By the time of Strabo, Dione was worshiped at a sacred grove near Lepreon on the west coast of the Peloponnesus.
+By the time of Strabo (the first century BC), Dione was worshiped at a sacred grove near Lepreon on the west coast of the Peloponnesus.
 She was also worshiped as a consort at the temples of Zeus, particularly his oracle at Dodona (perhaps the original, Indo-European consort of Zeus).
 Herodotus called this the oldest oracle in Greece and recorded two related accounts of its founding: the priests at Thebes in Egypt told him that two priestesses had been taken by Phoenician pirates, one to Libya and the other to Dodona and continued their earlier rites; the priestesses of Dodona claimed that two black doves had flown to Libya and Dodona and commanded the creation of oracles to Zeus.
 Homer and Herodotus both make Zeus the principal deity of the site, but some scholars propose Dodona originally served as a cult center of an earth goddess.

 In the 2nd-century BC sculptural frieze of the Great Altar of Pergamum, Dione is inscribed in the cornice directly above her name and figures in the eastern third of the north frieze, among the Olympian family of Aphrodite.
-This placementmaking her the offspring of Gaia and Uranusis Homeric and contradicts the theory put forth by Erika Simon that the altar's organization was Hesiodic.
+This placement – making her the offspring of Gaia and Uranus – is Homeric and contradicts the theory put forth by Erika Simon that the altar's organization was Hesiodic.
 Dione's possible appearance in the east pediment of the Parthenon would likewise place her among the children of Gaia and Uranus.